The Backhoe Checkmate: Why Dual Homing is a Scheduled Outage

 Stop buying fiber blind.
 Use this framework to verify your survival:

-• The Lifeline Mandate (When the Dirt Runs Out): Let's face reality: finding a third, completely non-overlapping fiber path is often a geographical and commercial impossibility.
-In many corridors, three truly diverse trenches simply do not exist.
-But as we established with the database quorum, you still must provide a third path to prevent a split-brain catastrophe.
+3️⃣ The Lifeline Mandate (When the Dirt Runs Out): Finding a third, completely non-overlapping fiber path is often a geographical and commercial impossibility.
+But you still must provide a third path to prevent a split-brain catastrophe.

-When you can't buy more glass, you must engineer a lifeline using an entirely different physical medium or logical transport:
+When you can't buy more glass, engineer a lifeline using an entirely different physical medium or logical transport:

-• Route a tunnel over the public Internet via your Transit provider.
-I know massive content providers that have secured their long-haul transport using exactly this approach, leveraging IPsec or modern implementations like WireGuard.
+- Route a tunnel over the public Internet via your Transit provider, leveraging IPsec or WireGuard.

-• Leverage your dedicated Out-of-Band (OOB) network.
-(And I pray for your sake you aren't running a "false OOB" management network that secretly rides over your primary in-band fiber circuits).
+- Leverage your dedicated Out-of-Band (OOB) network - not a "false OOB" that secretly rides over your primary in-band fiber circuits.

 This third path doesn't need to carry 100G storage replication payloads.
 It is a low-bandwidth lifeline designed strictly for control-plane survival and preserving database quorum state.